H2-invent/h2.ansible.symfony/README.md

 - [ansistrano.deploy](https://galaxy.ansible.com/ansistrano/deploy)

-Installing from the command line via `ansible-galaxy install cbrunnkvist.ansistrano-symfony-deploy` should pull down the external role as a dependency, so no extra step neccessary.
+Installing from the command line via a requirements.yml `src: git+git@github.com:H2-invent/h2.ansible.symfony.git` should pull down the external role as a dependency, so no extra step neccessary.

 Example playbook
 ----------------